ludanzhan/Student-Enrollment-Project/README.md

 #### Bar charts of total enrollments vs total enrollments of Students in Foster Care in each county
 ![image](https://github.com/ludanzhan/Student-Enrollment-Project/blob/main/Images/FosterSUM.png)

-Both graph doesn't show a siginicatn change in total enrollments of _Students in Foster Care_
+Both graphs don't show a siginicatn change in total enrollments of _Students in Foster Care_

 ### Students Race/Ethnicity